15 of the best things to do in Rome on your first visit

 View this post on Instagram

-9. The Colosseum
+9. Marvel at the Colosseum

 50,000 people once enjoyed the exhibition of exotic animals, chariot races and the recreation of battles in all their glory!
 Measuring at an impressive 57 meters in height, 188 meters in length and 156 meters in width this will undeniably take your breath away.